 Eye Safety At-a-Glance reports that only 15% of children reported wearing eye protection “always” or “most of the time” when participating in sports, hobbies or other activities that could cause injuries.

-Sports poses the biggest risk for an eye injury to children.
-Children are also often injured simply by being near common eye hazards.
-Children playing in the yard during yard work or watching a home fireworks display are vulnerable to eye injury probably more than adults.
+Sports pose the most significant risk for eye injury in children.
+However, children are often injured simply by being near common eye hazards.
+For example, children playing in the yard during yard work or watching a home fireworks display are vulnerable to eye injury probably more than adults.
 After all, children don’t usually think about eye injuries.

 Children should wear safety eyewear when playing most sports.
 They should also wear them anytime they are near any obvious hazard like at-home fireworks displays and yard work.